 Day 8: Nahuelbuta NP to Osorno.
 An early morning departure will see us overlooking some hillside fields at dawn, scanning for the shy Chilean Tinamou.
 Once in the park we enter one of the most distinctive and atmospheric forests in the Americas, with an interesting mix of beech and Araucaria trees.
 We’ll check out thick stands of bamboo for the strange Des Murs’s Wiretail, and two more impressive Chilean tapaculos: Chucao Tapaculo and the giant Black-throated Huet-huet.
 Once the activity dies down, we’ll continue south to Osorno.

 Day 9: Puyehue NP to Punta Arenas.
 Fields near Puyehue often have large feeding flocks of the endemic Slender-billed Parakeet, while the forest inside can be good for shy species we may still need, such as Ochre-flanked Tapaculo.
-In the afternoon we’ll take a short ferry ride over to Chiloe Island where we’ll have a good chance at Magellanic Diving-Petrel, Magellanic Penguin, and Rock and Imperial Cormorants, and maybe even the mysterious, undescribed Oceanites storm-petrel sometimes seen in the area.
-Due to inconvenient flight schedules, we will take a late evening flight to Punta Arenas, where we overnight.
+In the afternoon we’ll take a short ferry ride over to Chiloe Island where we’ll have a good chance at Magellanic Diving-Petrel, Magellanic Penguin, and Rock and Imperial Cormorants, and maybe even the newly-described Pincoya Storm-petrel sometimes seen in the area, and which is currently only known from this area.
+We will then take a late afternoon flight to Punta Arenas, where we overnight.

 Day 11: Cerro Sombrero to Porvenir.
 We will spend the day on Tierra del Fuego; this is the best place for the rare Ruddy-headed Goose, though finding them requires sifting through throngs of the more common Upland Geese and Ashy-headed Geese.
 Other possibilities include Coscoroba Swan, Short-billed Miner, and Aplomado Falcon.
 The end of the day will find us in Porvernir, where we’ll overnight.